algolia/jekyll-algolia/docs-src/src/commandline.md

 key                    | value
 ---------------------- | ----------------------
 ALGOLIA_APPLICATION_ID | `your_application_id`
+ALGOLIA_INDEX_NAME     | `your_index_name`
 ALGOLIA_API_KEY        | `your_api_key`
-ALGOLIA_INDEX_NAME     | `your_index_name`

 ## `_algolia_api_key` file

 The recommended way to define your Algolia admin API key is to use the `ALGOLIA_API_KEY` environment variable.
 Because this key should be kept secret, its better if it's loaded directly from the environment.

-But the plugin can also load the key from another source. **Note that this method trades off security for convenience, so be very careful when using it.**
+But the plugin can also load the key from another source.

 You can create a file named `_algolia_api_key` in your source directory that contains your admin API key.
 If no `ALGOLIA_API_KEY` environment variable is defined, the plugin will fallback to the value set in the `_algolia_api_key` file.

+**Note that this method trades off security for convenience, so be very careful when using it.
+Do not commit this file in your versioning system.**

-**Do not commit this file in your versioning system**.
-This API key has write access to your index, so you have to keep it secret.
+*This API key has write
+access to your index, so you have to keep it secret.
 For example, you should add `_algolia_api_key` to your `.gitignore` file.
-It contains your private API key
+It contains your private API key*